-

 “We often go to the river, and out of habit from Mariupol, we always say we’re going to the sea.
 My daughter’s friends keep correcting her, ‘Arina, there’s no sea here!’”
 Oksana says.

-All of these families are awaiting the completion of IOM’s renovation work at the Dnipro Technological University dormitory, funded by the Government of France, with additional support from the Government of Liechtenstein, USAID’s Bureau for Humanitarian Assistance, and the Japanese company APAMAN.
+All of these families are awaiting the completion of IOM’s renovation work at the Dnipro Technological University dormitory, funded by the Government of France, with additional support from the Government of Liechtenstein, USAID’s Bureau for Humanitarian Assistance, APAMAN, a Japanese company, and the Property Business Network Association, a Japanese business association.
 The renovations will provide families with studio apartments, each equipped with a kitchen and private bathroom.
 Around 200 families will live in these apartments, helping to address some of the most urgent challenges faced by displaced people.